lnarasim/geekshub_python_bootcamp/topics/topics.md

 This page has list of materials used in Full Stack developer and Backend developer bootcamp in Python.
 There is a heavy focus on problem solving, understanding under the hood and Linux.
 The materials are usually presentation slides with crisp bullet, examples, quizzes.

 ## Steps to follow
-Attend the class -> Ask questions -> Try out solved exercises -> Solve chapter end exercises -> Solve programming puzzles -> Develop mini-projects/tools development -> Develop project
+1. Attend the class
+2. Ask questions
+3. Try out solved exercises
+4. Solve chapter end exercises
+5. Solve programming puzzles
+6. Develop mini-projects/tools development
+7. Develop project
+8. Repeat

 ## Python Intro and Datatypes
 * Python Introduction [[slides](python_introduction/python_introduction.html)]